 No analysis has been done comparing the site’s current state to what it was before restoration efforts began to gauge the success of the restoration.

-Since this land belongs to the people of California, it is important to educate the public on the importance of this restoration effort and how much improvement their tax dollars has produced so far.
+Since the reserve belongs to California residents, it’s important to educate them on the importance of this restoration effort as well as show them how effective their tax dollars have been thus far.

 Current Management Practices & Policies:

-The Bolsa Chica Ecological Reserve is managed by the California Department of Fish and Wildlife, and the California Coastal Commission regulates any development within the site.
+The Bolsa Chica Ecological Reserve is managed by the California Department of Fish and Wildlife, while the California Coastal Commission regulates any development within the site.
 The Amigos De Bolsa Chica is one of two non-profit groups that are affiliated with the site.
-Both groups are given a seat at the table to give their input and feedback at regulatory and decision making meetings.
+Both groups are stakeholders and give their input and feedback at regulatory and decision-making meetings.
 The Amigos’ efforts lay primarily within the realm of community involvement and education through activism and advocacy.
 They have created the Follow and Learn about the Ocean Wetlands (FLOW) program to monitor water quality and create a citizens scientist corp.
 Given that they are a non-profit volunteer organization, wetland surveys rely on volunteers of various skill levels who monitor the wetlands to determine its state of health.

 Decision Support Tools & Benefits: